 WALTER RÖHRL JACKET

 To mark the birthday of Walter Röhrl, the celebrated German rally and auto racing driver, Heinz Bauer Manufakt has created a special edition convertible jacket.
-The lining shows a personal racing motif by Walter Röhrl and every item is signed by the motorist.
+The lining shows a personal racing motif by Walter Röhrl, and every item is signed by the motorist.
 The jacket features robust shoulders and sleeve paddings, smocked and perforated elements, and authentic biker style.
 Typically for Heinz Bauer Manufakt, the production process is extremely intense and time-consuming, with every minute detail treated thoroughly, meaning the jacket will wear and age beautifully.
 Retail prices start from 2,199 EUR.

 www.heinzbauer.com